alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC0.
 {% endslide_captioned %}

- taken as an example VW
+Take Volkswagen as an example.

-I'm sure many of you in this room may be familiar with the VW emission scandal about two years ago they were caught they were caught falsifying their emissions tests so that they would have peered past the
+I'm sure many of you may be familiar with the [Volkswagen emissions scandal](https://en.wikipedia.org/wiki/Volkswagen_emissions_scandal).
-EU regulations and then when they sent their cars out on the road they would just be spewing filthy humans and destroying the planet and this came out there was big fine I think several of their engineers went to prison but it was a huge loss of trust in VW why it was a loss of honesty because they were lying about what they would do and it was a lost of the share of the shared value of obeying the law and looking after the planet but it's not like VW have now vanished off the face of the earth people still buy Volkswagen cars they still own them they are still allowed to operate as a business because there was a huge amount of trust inherent in the brand even before they did this this bad thing so when you lose crust it is still possible to to come back to have some in reserve if you're careful about it
+About two years ago they were caught falsifying their emissions tests.
+Their engines would pass the EU regulations when tested, then when they sent their cars out on the road, they'd be spewing filthy pollution.
+This came out, there was big fine, several of their engineers went to prison.

+It was a huge loss of trust in VW -- a loss of honesty (because they were lying about their tests), and a loss of shared values (in obeying the law and looking after the planet).

+But it's not like VW have now vanished off the face of the earth.
+People still buy Volkswagen cars.
+They still own them.
+They're still allowed to operate as a business, because there was a huge amount of trust inherent in the brand before they did this this bad thing.

+When you lose trust, it's possible to come back if you have some in reserve and you're careful about it.